How to Choose the Right Valve - Plumbing Basics, Part 3

 - FPT, or female pipe thread, has threads on the inside wall

-- PVC slip fitting, or slip fit, has no threads and connects to PVC pipe
+- PVC slip fitting, or slip fit, has no threads and glues to PVC pipe

 - PVC insert fittings, or hose barb fittings, connect to aquarium tubing (not flex PVC pipe)